MatthewSmith430/CompaniesHouse/README.md

 #### Interlocking Directorates Network

-WHen creating the interlock network - you need to specify the years that you want to cover - a start year and end year There are two ways to create the interlocking directorates network:
+When creating the interlock network - you need to specify the years that you want to cover - a start year and end year There are two ways to create the interlocking directorates network: